Konstantin Rodzaevsky

 Konstantin Vladimirovich Rodzaevsky (Константин Владимирович Родзаевский; – 30 August 1946) was the leader of the Russian Fascist Party, which he led in exile from Manchuria.
-Rodzaevsky was also the chief editor of the RFP paper Nash Put'.
-After the defeat of anti-communist forces in the Russian Civil War, he and his followers fled to Manchuria in 1925.
+Rodzaevsky was also the chief editor of the RFP paper Nash Put' (Russian: Наш Путь, Our Way).
+After the defeat of anti-communist forces in the Russian Civil War, he fled to Manchuria in 1925 and eventually became the leading figure of the Russian Fascist movement.
 He was lured by the NKVD to return to the Soviet Union with false promises of immunity and executed in a Lubyanka prison cellar after a trial for "anti-Soviet and counter-revolutionary activities".

+Early life

+Konstantin Vladimirovich Rodzaevsky was born in a small town near the city of Blagoveshchensk, the administrative city of Amur Oblast on the 11th of August 1907.
+Konstantin's family was decidedly middle class and was a part of a quite rare and frail status of Siberian bourgeoise.
+Vladimir Ivanovich, his father, was a gentleman who worked as a notary with a degree in law.
+His mother, Nadezhda Mikhailovna was from an old Blagoveshchensk family and devoted herself to raising Konstantin alongside his younger brother, Vladimir, and his two sisters, Nadezhda and Nina.
+Most notably, Konstantin had at some point became a member of the Komsomol during his adolescence.

 Far Eastern Fascism

-Born in Blagoveshchensk (across the Amur from China) in a family of the Siberian middle-class, he fled the Soviet Union for Manchuria in 1925.
+Unexpected to his family, Rodzaevsky fled the Soviet Union for Manchuria in 1925.
 In Harbin, Rodzaevsky entered the law academy and joined the Russian Fascist Organization.
 On May 26, 1931, he became the Secretary General of the newly created Russian Fascist Party; in 1934 the Party amalgamated with the All-Russian Fascist Organization of Anastasy Vonsyatsky, Rodzaevsky becoming its leader.
 He modeled himself on Benito Mussolini, and also used the Swastika as one of the symbols of the movement.

 Rodzaevsky collected around himself personally selected bodyguards, using the symbolism of the former Russian Empire and Russian nationalist symbols; like the Italian Blackshirts, the Russian Fascists wore black uniforms with black crossed belts.
 Rodzaevsky's black shirts were armed with weapons obtained from the Imperial Japanese Army.
 They created an international organization of White émigrés with a central office in Harbin, the "Far East Moscow", and made connections in twenty-six nations around the world.
 The most important of these international posts were in New York City.